Single Malt vs Blended Whiskey: Understanding the Differences

 Pairing your whiskey with food can be a flavorful journey.
 A lightly peated single malt goes well with seafood or sushi.
 A sherried expression complements roasted meats or chocolate desserts.
 Try different dishes to find what enhances your favorite whiskey.
 This spirit offers endless exploration, making each sip a rewarding adventure.

-How to Enjoy Blended Whiskey
+How To Enjoy Blended Whiskey

 Blended whiskey fans love it in mixed drinks.
 A Whiskey Sour mixes the spirit with lemon and simple syrup.
 This creates a sweet taste.
 A Highball uses premium soda water, making it crisp.